Susan Smith is denied parole 30 years after drowning 2 sons by rolling car into South Carolina lake

 Some men know why she is famous.
 Others are more coy.
 One told her he was going to use the dates of her birthday and those of her dead sons when he played the Powerball lottery.
 Others chatted about their lives and sports.
 Many promised her a home on the outside and a happy life.

 Smith also had sex with guards.
-And she violated prison policies by giving out contact information for friends, family members and her ex-husband to a documentary producer who discussed paying her for her help, according to former prosecutor Tommy Pope.
+And she violated prison policies by giving out contact information for friends, family members and her ex-husband to a documentary producer who discussed paying her for her help, according to Pope, the former prosecutor.

 Credit: AP